renatokano/tooke_utils/README.md

 Welcome to TookeUtils!

-In this version, this toolkit allows the generation and validation of CPF's and CNPJ's.
+In this version, this toolkit allows the generation, validation and formating of CPF's and CNPJ's.
 For now, the use is exclusive to Brazil.

 ## Installation